novenera/fta-marketplace-tech/docs/intro.md

 - You have a "Contact Me" offer in the Marketplace

 ### Out of Scope
-- Deployment of D365, O365 and Power Apps
+- Deployment of D365, O365 and Power Apps to the Commercial Marketplace (AppSource)